originally published 4.6.2021

 We’ve been making this white wine cream sauce for several years now!
 It’s made with ingredients we tend to have on hand and is always there to save us on busy days when we need a quick dinner but are craving something cozy and comforting.
-While our favorite way to serve it is with frozen tortellini, we’ve also been known to enjoy it alongside noodles, gnocchi and even over a plate of chicken!
+While our favorite way to serve it is with tortellini, we’ve also been known to enjoy it alongside noodles, gnocchi and even over a plate of chicken!

 The best thing about this meal is that you really don’t need any sides other than maybe some toasty bread or something to dip into any extra sauce!
 Other than that, we mostly serve this dish alone or with a light vegetable side such as a quick salad or roasted asparagus.